NATIONAL FISH & WILDLIFE FOUNDATION

 TECHNICAL ASSISTANCE

-Technical Service Providers and DCBP Employees, NMACD Annual Conference, Las Cruces
+Technical Service Providers and DCBP Employees, NMACD Annual Conference, Albuquerque

 The New Mexico Association of Conservation Districts (NMACD) manages a Technical Service Provider Program (TSP) in New Mexico to provide services authorized under the United States Department of Agriculture’s National Farm Bill Programs.
 NMACD administers this Program in cooperation with the following entities: USDA-Natural Resources Conservation Service (NRCS), New Mexico Department of Agriculture (NMDA), New Mexico Soil and Water Conservation Commission, and Soil and Water Conservation Districts (SWCD’s) in New Mexico.
 Funding is provided by the NRCS and the State of New Mexico.